Alhambra Dog Bite Lawyers

 In Alhambra and throughout California, dog bite victims need to understand how pure comparative negligence applies to their personal injury claims.
 This legal concept assesses the actions of all involved parties to determine their contribution to the incident.
 It does not exempt the victims from the evaluation.
 If the court finds them partially responsible, it will assign a percentage of liability, up to 99%.
 This finding will directly impact the recoverable compensation.

-For instance, you provoke a dog with a stick and get bitten, causing you to incur $123,000 in damages.
-If the court declares you 40% at fault, your compensation will be reduced proportionally, leaving you with a maximum settlement of 60%, or $73,800.
+For instance, you provoke a dog with a stick and get bitten.
+If the court declares you 40% at fault, your compensation will be reduced proportionally.
+It means you may only be able to pursue 60% of the potential damages.

 While this rule aims to hold all negligent parties accountable, defendants may exploit it to shift a significant portion of the blame to the victims.
-Don’t let this happen to you; work with our Alhambra dog bite lawyers.
-We will thoroughly examine the incident to minimize the degree of fault assigned to you and maximize your compensation.
+Alhambra dog bite lawyers can review the details of your case and help address any claims regarding shared responsibility.

 Damages Available To Dog Bite Victims

-As a dog bite victim, pursuing a personal injury claim might help you recover compensation for your injuries and losses.
-Your settlement may cover economic damages, which are your calculable out-of-pocket expenses.
-You can also recover your non-economic damages, which are subjective and more difficult to quantify.
+As a dog bite victim, a personal injury claim might help you pursue compensation for your injuries and losses.
+This compensation may cover economic and non-economic damages.

-To fully assess your damages, consult our Alhambra dog bite lawyers.
-We will investigate the incident’s specifics and determine the extent of your losses, including the following:
+To better understand the full scope of your potential damages, consult our Alhambra dog bite lawyers.
+We can review the details of the incident and assess the extent of your losses, which may include:

 - Medical bills